 Notre Dame School acknowledges that children who are affected by abuse or neglect may demonstrate their needs and distress through their words, actions, behaviour, demeanour, school work or other children.
-This is set out in more detail below in section 17.
-The School has a strong commitment to an anti-bullying policy and will consider all coercive acts and inappropriate child on child behaviour and sexual activity within a Child Protection context.
+This is set out in more detail in the Curriculum section of this policy.
+The School has a strong commitment to an anti-bullying policy and will consider all coercive acts, inappropriate child on child behaviour and sexual activity within a Child Protection context.